mafintosh/fsctl/README.md

 Swap the paths `from` and `to`, making `from` assume the identity of `to` and `to` assume the identity of `from`.

-On Windows, the swap is performed by first moving `to` to a swapfile, then moving `from` to `to`, and finally moving the swapfile to `from`.
+On Windows, the swap is performed by first moving `to` to a temporary path, then moving `from` to `to`, and finally moving the temporary path to `from`.

 On macOS and Linux, the swap is performed atomically.